-Hillcrest Christian College Performing Arts is a dynamic department of staff and students, who love what they do.
-Students at Hillcrest have the opportunity to participate in an exciting variety of curriculum programs and co-curricular activities relating to the Performing Arts areas of Music, Drama, Film and Television and Dance.
+Hillcrest's Performing Arts program is a dynamic and diverse department of staff and students, who are passionate about what they do.
+Hillcrest students can participate in an exciting variety of Performing Arts curricular and cocurricular programs across the scope of Music, Drama and Dance.

-The Performing Arts facilities at Hillcrest Christian College are state-of-the-art consisting of a 260 seat performance theatre with professional sound and lighting, two dance studios equipped with barres and sprung floors, music classrooms with the latest in music teaching technology, a drama blackbox theatre, a film and television room with editing suite, and multiple music practice studios.
+Our Performing Arts facilities consist of a 260-seat performance theatre with professional sound and lighting, two dance studios equipped with barres and sprung floors, music classrooms with the latest teaching technology, a blackbox acting theatre, and multiple music practice studios.

 We host a number of community events, including our annual Choral and Art Extravaganza, to give students the opportunity to showcase their Performance talents, in front of an audience.
 Our Annual College musicals are a highlight of our College calendar with recent productions including: The Lion, the Witch and the Wardrobe (2018), Thoroughly Modern Millie (2017), Seussical (2016), Jesus Christ Superstar (2015) and Wonderland (2014).